KieranBest/Final-Year-Project/Documentation.md

 #### Objectives

 Whilst there are many objectives within this project, it is important to clarify the main objectives as opposed to the less important objectives.
-Using MoSCoW prioritisation and we are able to understand that the 'Must Have' objectives are as follows:
+Using MoSCoW prioritisation and we are able to understand that the application has different levels of requirements.
+While these may all be possible developments for the application, they are not all required for my protoype project.
+The outlined objectives following the MoSCoW prioritisation are as follows:

+'Must Have':

-- The application must demonstrate which key I am pressing and what note that is to begin with.
+- The application must demonstrate which key I am pressing on both the staff and visual keyboard
-- The application must allow me to clearly follow which note I need to press and when.
-- The application must clearly define if I’ve pressed the correct key or not.
-- The application must be a plug in and play application, and not require me to install multiple drivers to run.
+- The application must be a plug in and play application, and not require me to install multiple drivers to run
-- The application must develop my understanding by progressing to a harder difficulty.
+- The application must develop my understanding by progressing to a harder difficulty
-- The application must adjust its difficulty based on my current ability.
+- The application must adjust its difficulty based on my current ability
-- The application must produce a visual representation expressing my learning progression.
+- The application must produce a visual representation expressing my learning progression

-'Should Have' objectives are as follows:

-'Could Have' objectives are as follows:

-'Won't Have' objectives are as follows:
+'Should Have':

+- The application should clearly define if I’ve pressed the correct key or not
+- The application should allow me to clearly follow when I need to press a note

+'Could Have':

+- The application could tell me which note is required to be pressed by name
+- The application could tell me which note I have pressed by name
+- The application could signify whether I have pressed the correct note at the correct time or not

+'Won't Have':

+- The application won’t allow me to pick and choose my own songs

 #### Literature Review